 Embodiment & Metaphor

-Embodied cognition argues that the way we think is shaped by the way we exist physically.
+Embodied cognition demonstrates that the way we think is shaped by the way we exist physically.
 Our concepts of "structure," "balance," "inside," and "up" are not abstract mathematical ideas—they are derived directly from the experience of having a body that must navigate gravity, protect its boundaries, and move forward.

 "There is a good place to start — ourselves.
 Our engagement in our environment has shaped the way we think which we, in turn, use to then shape that environment...
 This is the start of architectural design."